betanyeli/betanyeli/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=betanyeli&label=Profile%20views&color=0e75b6&style=flat" alt="betanyeli" /> </p>

-- 🔭 I am a curious and self-motivated **React Native Developer** 📱 with over 3 years of experience in Mobile and Web apps in agile environments 👯✨
+- 🔭 I am a curious and self-motivated **React Native Developer** 📱 with over 5 years of experience in Mobile and Web apps in agile environments 👯✨

-- 🌱 I’m currently learning **Swift & SwiftUI**
+- 🌱 I’m currently learning **Swift & Rails**

 - 👩🏻‍💻 As a woman in tech👩🏻‍💻 I am passionate about promoting diversity and inclusion in the workplace✨.